Cethyri/Link-Solutions/Readme.md

 ## Summary

 This project is intended to solve the problem of working on multiple files across multiple solutions.
-Specifically it was built for **EHBEPS** and **EPSCore**, but it can be expanded via config.
+Specifically it was built for ~~REDACTED~~, but it can be expanded via config.
 The script uses <u>symbolic links</u> to ensure shared content is synced across every project.
 You could use this for working on webpages used as content in other projects, or syncing dlls immediatly after you build a dependancy.

 ## Running